openstack/cinder/doc/source/configuration/block-storage/fc-zoning.rst

 .. warning::

-   The Brocade Fibre Channel Zone Driver is no longer supported.
-It is subject to removal during the "V" development cycle, following the standard OpenStack deprecation policy.
+   The Brocade Fibre Channel Zone Driver is being supported by the Cinder community on a best-effort basis.
+While it is tested with the first Release Candidate of each release, be aware that it is not continually tested by a third-party CI system.
+The driver was deprecated and marked as 'unsupported' in the Ussuri release, and is subject to immediate removal if the maintenance burden exceeds the community's capacity.

 Set the following options in the ``cinder.conf`` configuration file under the ``[fc-zone-manager]`` section.